|

 Perched on the edge of a rocky beach in California, our camper faced the sea.
 I sat at my easel thinking about all the shows, all the people we had met, and how our lives had changed.
 I began to draw the cross, with Christ silhouetted against a brilliant sunset.
 A water bridge, like a crystal shadow reflecting the cross, proceeded out across a deep, black pit in the foreground.
 Standing on the Spirit water, suspended above the pit, a boy stands clothed in a brilliant white robe.
 Behind him, lying on the rocks are his old worn and tattered clothes.
 As the sketch came to life, I realized that the boy in the picture was me.
 And I knew those worldly clothes were behind me now.
 I wouldn’t have to wear them anymore.
 “If any man is in Christ, he is a new creature; old things are passed away; behold, all things are become new,” (II Corinthians 5:17).

 J.L. and his wife are currently retired after being on the road for thirty-six years and wearing out five travel trailers.
-The artist and his wife have been blessed with an apartment (with a bathtub!) and are approaching their fifty-fourth wedding anniversary.
+The artist and his wife have been blessed with an apartment (with a bathtub!) and are approaching their fifty-seventh wedding anniversary.

 (Holy Ghost written by H. Deborah Shively).

-Return to Recipes for Living | Cafe Logos
+Know the Truth Books | Return to Recipes for Living | Cafe Logos